 And because one thing leads to another, the book allowed me to gather enough material to start offering on-site training about High-Performance Java Persistence.

 In June 2014, I attended TopConf Bucharest.
 That was the first software conference I was ever attending, and it was then that I decided I wanted to be on stage as well.

 In the spring of 2016, I spoke at Voxxed Days Bucharest and Devoxx France.
-Afterwards, I managed to speak at Java Zone Voxxed Days Zürich, Belgrade, Cluj-Napoca, and do a workshop at CraftConf.
+Afterward, I managed to speak at Java Zone Voxxed Days Zürich, Belgrade, Cluj-Napoca, and do a workshop at CraftConf.

 It was during these software conferences that I had the opportunity to meet lots of Java experts who are actively involved in shaping the Java ecosystem.

 I left the best part for the end.
-Sharing knowledge via your blog, books, StackOverflow answers or open-source projects help me make many friends, some of which are Java Champions.
+Sharing knowledge via your blog, books, StackOverflow answers or open-source projects helped me make many friends, some of which are Java Champions.